avohns/python-latex-moodle-quiz/README.md

 Shuffling answers in embedded questions
 ---------------------------------------

 The `moodle` package was written before shuffling answers was introduced for subquestions inside embedded questions in moodle (>= 3.0).
-If you want to use shuffled answers for subquestions inside embedded questions, you have to include another `python` environment below the `quiz` environment inside the TeX document's body to change the questions type directly within the -moodle.xml file (please refer to https://docs.moodle.org/39/en/Embedded_Answers_(Cloze)_question_type#Shuffle_sub_questions for more details on the different types of sub questions).
+If you want to use shuffled answers for subquestions inside embedded questions, you have to include another `python` environment below the `quiz` environment inside the TeX document's body to change the questions type directly within the -moodle.xml file (please refer to https://docs.moodle.org/39/en/Embedded_Answers_(Cloze)_question_type#Shuffle_sub_questions for more details on the different types of subquestions).
 Suppose our xml file is `example-moodle.xml`and we have a `MULICHOICE` question we need to change each occurence to `MULTICHOICE_S`, which can be done with the following bit of code:

 ```python
 with open("example-moodle.xml", "rt") as fin: